-- Take relevant criminal justice courses.
-Both associates and bachelor's degree programs offer courses relevant to employment as a store detective.
-These courses include investigative techniques, security systems, criminological theory, juvenile justice, and search, seizure and arrest laws.
+Interested individuals should take relevant criminal justice courses.
+Both associate's and bachelor's degree programs offer courses relevant to employment as a store detective.
+These courses include investigative techniques; security systems; criminological theory; juvenile justice; and search, seizure and arrest laws.

 Step 2: Get a State License

 Most states require private investigators to obtain a state license, according to the BLS.
 License requirements vary by state and local laws.
 Individuals whose employers require them to carry a firearm need to meet additional requirements.

 Individuals may seek entry-level employment as a private security guard, or loss prevention specialist to gain experience to become store detectives.
 Some of the duties of a store detective include conducting physical security checks around a store, identifying all forms of potential loss, participating in safety inspections, and conducting surveillance to identify and apprehend alleged shoplifters.
 Store detectives work with store personnel, local law enforcement, and the court system.